-and all the Gentiles might hear (ULT)
+and all the Gentiles might hear (ULT) and...all the Gentiles could hear (UST)

 Here, all could be: (1) a figurative generalization.
 Alternate translation: "so that as many Gentiles as possible could hear it" (2) a reference to all the Gentiles in the court.
 Alternate translation: "so that all the Gentiles who were there might hear" (See: Hyperbole)